-It also aims to give people and businesses more stability.
+It also aimed to give people and businesses more stability.

-At all traffic light settings, essential services will continue to operate.
-This includes supermarkets, health services, emergency services, goods transport, and utilities such as power and water supplies.
+At all traffic light settings, essential services continued to operate.
+This included supermarkets, health services, emergency services, goods transport, and utilities such as power and water supplies.

 Components of the framework

-A high vaccination rate is a key tool to protect people and minimise the spread of COVID-19.
+A high vaccination rate remains a key tool to protect people and minimise the spread of COVID-19.
 Getting vaccinated means you are less likely to get extremely sick or infect other people.

 Some workplaces may require staff to be vaccinated.
-Vaccine mandates for many government workers ended during 2022.
+Vaccine mandates for government workers ended during 2022.

-Wearing face masks is a way we can protect ourselves and others.
-At Red and Orange traffic light settings, there are some places you must wear a mask, such as on public transport and in supermarkets.
+Wearing face masks remains a way to protect ourselves and others.
+At Red and Orange traffic light settings, there were some places people had to wear face masks, such as on public transport and in supermarkets.

-At Red, capacity limits apply in some indoor settings.
-Limits are based on 1-metre distancing, which means 1 metre square of space for each person, up to the maximum capacity limit.
-It does not mean everyone must stay 1 metre apart.
+At Red, capacity limits applied in some indoor settings.
+Limits were based on 1-metre distancing, which meant 1 metre square of space for each person, up to the maximum capacity limit.
+It did not mean everyone had to stay 1 metre apart.

-Capacity limits do not include workers (paid and unpaid).
+Capacity limits did not include workers (paid and unpaid).

 Local protections and lockdowns

-If an area has very high infection rates, extra restrictions such as local lockdowns or other protective steps may be used.
+If an area had very high infection rates, extra restrictions such as local lockdowns or other protective steps may have been used.